 We might have heard or have assumed that I need to have big money to attract talent.

 But is that really true?
-Does candidate only care about the compensation?
+Does the candidate only care about the compensation?

-Let’s look at the data on how candidate assess a job requirement
+Let’s look at the data on how candidates assess a job requirement

 The survey clearly says that candidates look for a lot of different data apart from compensation.